vfremaux/moodle-block_course_descendants/course_descendants/readme.txt

 #########################

-Block course_descendants is related to course_ascendants that provides a "subcourse" summary and a simple way to open/close subchapters (metacourses).
+Block course_descendants is related to course_ascendants that provides a "subcoures" summary and a simple way to open/close subchapters (metacourses).